Introduction to cookies:

 Some Major Test Cases for Web Application Cookie Testing:

-4) Disable the cookies from your browser settings: If you are using cookies on your site, your sites major functionality will not work by disabling the cookies.
+#4) Disable the cookies from your browser settings.
+If you are using cookies on your site, your sites major functionality will not work by disabling the cookies.
 Then try to access the website under test.
-Navigate through the site.
-See if appropriate messages are displayed to the user like “For smooth functioning of this site make sure that cookies are enabled on your browser”.
+Navigate to the site see if appropriate messages are displayed to the user like “For smooth functioning of this site make sure that cookies are enabled on your browser”.
 There should not be any page crash due to disabling the cookies.
 (Please make sure that you close all the browsers, delete all previously written cookies before performing this test)

 These are some of the major test cases to be considered while testing website cookies.
 You can write multiple test cases from these test cases by performing various combinations.
 If you have some different application scenario, you can mention your test cases in the comments below.